 You can download it and try it for free from the Elephas home page.

-Once you get your ChatGPT API Keys you can enter them into Elephas and start using it.
+Once you get your preferred LLM model API keys, you can enter them into Elephas and start using it.

 Here you will get the option to create your brain.